Everything You Need to Know About Electric Hobs

-Traditional electric hobs come in two different varieties.
-There are ceramic hobs, which see electric coils wound beneath a tough sheet of ceramic glass.
+Ceramic hobs see electric coils wound beneath a tough sheet of ceramic glass.
 You’ll be able to see exactly where the heat source is, thanks to patterns on the surface.

 A slightly different, and older, form of the technology comes in the shape of the electric plate hob.
 Instead of a sheet of ceramic glass, plate hobs place heating coils directly beneath a solid metal plate.

 Metal plates have a considerable disadvantage – they absorb enormous amounts of heat, and so take a long time to heat up and cool down.
 This lack of responsiveness may prove inconvenient while you’re cooking – but it’ll also result in wasted energy, as the heat which you might have used to cook with will be radiated outward into the room.
 Long-time owners of plate hobs tend to form the habit of turning their hobs off slightly before they finish cooking – and allow the residual heat from the plate to finish the job.

 On the other hand, electric plate hobs are very affordable, which means they’re great for homeowners on a budget.

 Induction hobs are a newer form of hob that, instead of heating the ring, directly heats the pan.
 When you turn on an induction hob, a magnetic field underneath the find is activated.
 Placing the pan on the ring, completes the magnetic circuit, allowing the base of the pan to be heated.